-Sexual abuse can be devastating for not only the victim, also any and all loved ones involved.
+Sexual abuse can be devastating for not only the victim, but also any and all loved ones involved.
 If you or a loved one experienced abuse, you may be feeling anger, sadness, or hopelessness.
 Sexual harassment is a serious crime, and the perpetrator may be facing long periods of jail time.
 Survivors of sexual assault have the legal right to file a civil lawsuit against their perpetrator to pay for damages.
 Though a criminal may face jail time, fines, and other sanctions, a civil suit provides a valuable recourse for survivors and their families.
-At the Wendt Law Firm, P.C. our team of KC injury lawyers understand the sensitive nature of these suits and will work relentlessly as your advocate.
+At the Wendt Law Firm, P.C. our team of Kansas City sexual abuse lawyers understand the sensitive nature of these suits and will work relentlessly as your advocate.

-The types and exact amount of compensation that an abuse survivor can collect will vary widely based on the circumstances surrounding the case.
+The types and the exact amount of compensation that an abuse survivor can collect will vary widely based on the circumstances surrounding the case.
 There are two legal theories that help guide sexual abuse cases – those pertain to assault and battery and intentional infliction of emotional distress.
 No matter which legal theory your case follows, you may be able to collect the following types of damages: